dustyroom-studio/quibli-doc/_docs/stylized-lit-shader.md

 The same Gradient Editor is available for the following shaders: [Stylized Lit](../stylized-lit-shader), [Foliage](../foliage-shader), [Skybox](../skybox-shader), [Cloud3D](../cloud3d-shader), [Cloud2D](../cloud2d-shader).
 You can find the detailed explanation of the _Gradient_ in the ['Gradient' sub-chapter of 'Stylized Lit shader' chapter](../stylized-lit-shader/#gradient)
 {: .notice--info}

 Clicking on an icon of the _Gradient_ opens the _Gradient Editor_ where you can freely add up to eight individual independent color _breakpoints_ (color stops) and move them across the ramp.
 The layout of the colors on the _breakpoints_ corresponds to the layout of the colors on the scene object the material is applied to.
 When you move the _breakpoint_ or change the color values in _Gradient Editor_, the shading changes on the affected object(s) simultaneously, **in real time**.
 It is extremely useful for fine-tuning the color positions on the object.
+Also, it works for the models that have no UV maps.

 ![Gradient Editor is real-time](../assets/images/manual_images/gradient_editor_adjusting.gif)